 Sanborn Mills Farm is committed to keeping these skills alive and offers workshops from time to time in the traditional arts of working with fiber and cloth.

 Taking a hands-on workshop at Sanborn Mills Farm is a unique opportunity to be immersed in a time-honored tradition, and create an heirloom in a beautiful historic setting.
 Summer is a perfect time to visit the farm and be inspired by the gardens and history of Sanborn Mills Farm.

-For more information on traditional fiber arts of New England, visit these links:
+For more information on traditional fiber arts of New England and other places to learn about them, visit these links:

 - The Marshfield School of Weaving – http://www.marshfieldschoolofweaving.com/